kmandalas/overdelivery-mgmt/README.md

 All budget retrieval and update actions are done via the [budget-service](https://github.com/kmandalas/overdelivery-mgmt/tree/master/budget-service).
 An H2 database is used, with a single table keeping the data for this simple scenario.
 The data-ownership belongs to the budget-service.
-In this way there is so there is no way to bypass API and access persistance data directly.
+In this way it's not possible to bypass API and access persistence data directly.
 Kafka consumers, inventory-service etc. all interact with the budget-service using [Feign](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html) in order to retrieve/update data.

 In order to access the in-memory database, view the schema etc. go to your [H2 console](http://localhost:10600/budget/console).
 As jdbc-url, enter: `jdbc:h2:mem:budget-db`